 Owlet Baby Monitor Review

-I only thought it right that my first post back is baby related, since that’s what I’ve been up to.
-Those who follow me on Instagram know that our baby girl came nearly a month early!
+It feels right that my first post back is baby related, since that’s what I’ve been up to!
+Those who follow on Instagram know that our baby girl came a month early!
 Needless to say, we’ve been busy (and tired)!
-I feel like everyone warns you about the change and exhaustion that comes with a new baby, but still, I had no idea.
-Unless you experience it first hand it’s really incomprehensible.
-It’s been beyond amazing having Josh home all the time, and we are going to miss him so much when he heads back to work!
-I find myself really eager to travel again.
-Our last trip to Hawaii end of June seems like forever ago.
-I keep reminding myself our traveling is going to pick back up again soon enough.
-In the meantime I wanted to pop in!
+I feel like everyone warns you about the change and exhaustion that comes with a new baby, but you still just have no idea.
+Unless you experience it first hand it’s incomprehensible.
+But, baby is healthy, and that’s really all that matters.
+Parts of our old life will come back in time.
+It’s been beyond amazing having Mr. ADOL home all the time, and we are going to miss him so much when he heads back to work.

-Needless to say my life has recently transformed from one baby product to another.
-I swear this is not (and will not) become a baby blog – we’ll resume our travel programing shortly!… but I did want to mention the Owlet baby monitor.
+I also want to talk about the Owlet baby monitor.
+I swear this will NOT become a baby blog.
+This is a rare post.
 I don’t remember where I found out about this device, but it was one of the first things I purchased.
-Now, I see it mentioned everywhere, especially across the blogosphere.
-Like the average consumer, I paid $250 for it, so you won’t see any #ad or #sponsor here in exchange for a glowing review.
-And you know me, even if it did say that I’d still be as honest as ever.
+Now I see it mentioned everywhere, especially across the blogosphere.
+Like the average consumer, I paid $250 for it, so you won’t see any #ad or #sponsor notes here in exchange for a glowing review.
+And you know me, even if it did say that, I’d still be as honest as ever.

 As a total worry-wart, pre-baby I thought this was THE BEST invention ever.
 Post baby, and coming from someone whose baby actually spent time in the NICU, it’s giving me more anxiety than it’s probably worth.

 Our daughter left the hospital at a tiny 4lb 14oz.
+I couldn’t believe they were letting me bring this tiny person home.
+At least without an instruction manual.
 Needless to say, I was glad I had the Owlet waiting for me at home.
-Then we got home, and the 0-1 month sock didn’t fit.
+I put it on her, and the 0-1 month sock didn’t fit.
 It kept telling me she was wiggling when she clearly wasn’t, and I couldn’t get a reading.
-When I did, it was only for a second.
-We quickly learned we couldn’t use the sock.
+Then, when I got a reading, it was only for a second.
+Bottom line, she couldn’t use the sock.
 A bad sock fit will give anywhere from no-to-inaccurate readings.
-Being (what I though) the perfect candidate for the Owlet, and we couldn’t even use it!*
+We were (what I though) the perfect candidate for the Owlet, and we couldn’t even use it!
+I was so upset!*

 * I ended up contacting Owlet to troubleshoot, and when determining it was the sock’s poor fit they offered to send me a prototype sock for preemie babies in exchange for completing some surveys about it.
-The smaller sock (which does NOT come with the device), fit her.
+The smaller sock (which does NOT come with the device yet), fit her.

 So the sock itself connects to a rather large base via bluetooth (see picture above).
 It will flash a color and a loud alarm will sound based on what the problem is (they basically all relate to some sort of disconnect).
 FYI: Red is really your only concern.
-However, to note, the base emits the brightest light you’ll ever see.
-When things are good it’s green, and it feels like you’re on the verge of an alien invasion.
+However, I should also mention that the base emits the brightest light you’ll ever see.
+When things are good it glows green, and it feels like you’re on the verge of an alien invasion.
 There’s also an app that provides real time monitoring.
 Personally, I don’t get the point of the base.
-The stats I’m interested in only appear in the app, and the app alerts you the same way the base does.
-Furthermore (and most annoyingly) the base won’t work from our room (it’s too far away, despite being across the hall).
-We have to throw it under the dresser each night to darken the baby’s room (even when dimmed), and God forbid one of the alarms sound – it wakes her up (I’m looking at you, ridiculous disconnect, why oh why do you always happen?!).
+The stats I’m interested in only appear on the app.
+Most annoyingly, the base won’t work from our room (it’s too far away, despite being right across the hall).
+We have to throw it under the dresser each night to darken the baby’s room (even when dimmed), and if one of the alarms sound it wakes her up.
+I’m looking at you, ridiculous disconnect alarm that constantly sounds for no good reason!

 Heart Rate & Oxygen Monitoring